 If your business proposition appears to have HPSU potential but is at an early stage of development, you may alternatively be referred to a start-up development programme or business accelerator such as New Frontiers Entrepreneur Development Programme.
 It is run in partnership with the Institutes of Technology and gives support to entrepreneurs to move their business proposition to an investor ready stage.
 A range of supports including mentoring, incubation space and a €15,000 scholarship payment is provided to help accelerate the development of the business and to equip the promoter(s) with the skills and contacts needed to successfully start and grow a company.

-A mentor may also be available to give you support to develop your strategy and business model.
-Mentor support for early stage companies is only available outside of Dublin, Kildare and Meath areas.
+A mentor may be available to give you support to develop your strategy and business model.

 Other supports such as Innovation Vouchers, worth €5,000, are available to assist early stage companies to work with a registered college or knowledge provider in Ireland and Northern Ireland.
 They can enable entrepreneurs to explore a business opportunity or solve a technical problem for example to help an entrepreneur develop a prototype or complete a piece of market research.
 Innovation Vouchers may be used by companies at all stages of development but do require a CRO number.

 If you are currently based outside of Ireland and plan to locate your start-up business in Ireland, please visit our Overseas Entrepreneurs section.

 The HPSU Showcase puts the spotlight on High Potential Start-Up companies that have successfully established new businesses in Ireland over the course of the past year, with funding and support from Enterprise Ireland.